pisv/gethandly.wiki-playground/Step-Two.md

-The class `StructureHelper` provides a couple of handy methods for building the structure of a model element: `addChild` remembers the given element as a child of the given parent body and puts the element together with the given body into the `newElements` map (resolving duplicates along the way), while `complete` completes the given body by setting the elements previously remembered by `addChild` as the body's children.
+The class `StructureHelper` provides a couple of handy methods for building the structure of a model element: `addChild` remembers the given element as a child of the yet-to-be-completed parent body and establishes an association between the child handle and the child body, while `complete` completes the given body by initializing it with a list of elements previously remembered as children of the body.

-Don't worry if you couldn't fully understand Xtext-specific details.
-Basically, we just walk the AST and in the process compute and place into the `newElements` a handle/body pair for each structural element in the source file.

 Note how the `FooFileStructureBuilder` uses a custom property for storing the parameter names of a Foo function in the element's `SourceElementBody`.